 Plating over costume jewelry

 Gold plating is suitable for jewelry that will not get heavy wear or rubbing on other items.
-Rings and bracelets receive more wear than pendants, earrings and brooches.
+Rings and bracelets receive more contact than pendants, earrings and brooches.
 The plating will wear off more rapidly, exposing the metal below.
 We recommend that you considering remaking the item in yellow gold, especially for rings.

-Rhodium plating or "dipping"
+Rhodium plating or "dipping"jewelry